OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-29.md

 ## Genesis 29:11

-Then Jacob kissed Rachel and wept aloud.
+Jacob then greeted Rachel with a kiss and wept openly.

 ## Genesis 29:12